What are Cataracts?

 You may also have other specific problems you want to discuss with your eye doctor.

 The natural lens of the eye that has been damaged by a cataract is surgically removed and then replaced with a clear artificial lens.
-During the surgery, usually done on an outpatient basis, a tiny incision is made in the eye and the cataract-damaged natural lens is removed through the incision.
+During cataract surgery, usually done on an outpatient basis, a tiny incision is made in the eye and the cataract-damaged natural lens is removed through the incision.
 An artificial lens is then inserted through the same incision.
-Most patients have significantly improved vision after the procedure.
+Most patients have significantly improved vision after cataract surgery procedures.

 A cataract cannot return because the entire lens has been removed.
 However, in as many as half of all people who have extracapsular surgery or phacoemulsification, the lens capsule (the tissue bag that supports the replacement lens) becomes cloudy.
 This cloudiness can develop months or years after surgery.
 It can cause the same vision problems as the original cataract.

 The treatment for this condition is a procedure called a YAG laser capsulotomy, which is named for the material used to generate the laser energy (yttrium-aluminum-garnet).
 The doctor uses a laser (light) beam to make a small opening in the capsule through which light can pass unimpeded.
 This surgery is painless and does not require a hospital stay.
 Most people see well after a YAG capsulotomy.
 Your doctor will discuss the risks with you.